Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Proposed architecture

 In order to overcome the issues of multiplying with the adjacency matrix, we would like to introduce the \emph{pseudoinverse} of the graph Laplacian, denoted by $\mathcal{L}_{\mathrm{sym}}^\dagger$.
 This has been used, e.g., for online learning \citep{herbster05online}.
 At the same time, $\mathcal{L}_{\mathrm{sym}}^\dagger$ is also the convolutional matrix of the spectral filter function \citep[cf.][]{golubvanloan}

 This function is decreasing on the nonzero eigenvalues, so low-frequency signals are reinforced and high-frequency signals are damped.
 Because of $\varphi(0) = 0$, the first eigenvector $u_0$ is completely removed from the output of the convolution $\mathcal{L}_{\mathrm{sym}}^\dagger x$, i.e., that output will always be orthogonal to $u_0$.
 The problematic behaviour described above is hence completely avoided by the pseudoinverse filter.
+Note that the decay on the positive eigenvalues can also be achieved by different filters that might warrant investigation in the future.

 However, this is a double-edged sword, since often some limited presence of $u_0$ may be beneficial.
 Hence we propose custom filters that allow for the combination of the pseudoinverse approach with added $u_0$.
 This can be achieved by filter functions of the form